Suikoden III: Plot

 The Trinity Sight System contains three chronological chapters per character.
 Players have the ability to switch characters and point of view after the end of each chapter.

 Hugo's point of view

-Hugo is the son of Lucia, the chief of the Karaya Clan.
+Hugo is the son of the chief of the Karaya Clan.
 He is sent to visit the Zexen capital to deliver a truce offer for the Clans, who had been clashing against Zexen recently.
 The visit goes wrong, and Hugo is forced to flee back to Karaya, only to find it in flames.
 His childhood friend, Lulu, is then slain by Chris Lightfellow.
 Eager for revenge and to help defend the Clans, Hugo travels the Grasslands, eventually reuniting with the other Karayans in exile at the Lizard Clan's Great Hollow.
-He learns from Lilly Pendragon of the Flame Champion's story, and eventually seeks out the Flame Champion for aid with the Clans set upon by both the Zexens and, in Chisha village, the Harmonians.
+He learns from the Flame Champion's story, and eventually seeks out the Flame Champion for aid with the Clans set upon by both the Zexens and, in Chisha village, the Harmonians.